mikelax/forgingadventures/auth0/README.md

 API_BASE_URL - for local development you can use [localtunnel](https://localtunnel.github.io/www/) to expose your localhost API to Auth0.

-SHARED_SECRET - symetric shared key to use for calling FA API.
-It should match the auth0.sharedSecret config attribute.

 AUTH_EXT_BASE_URL - The API URL for the Auth0 [authorization extension API](https://auth0.com/docs/api/authorization-extension?http#find-your-extension-url) (US-Wes).

 AUTH_EXT_TOKEN_URL - The API URL to get an API Access Token. ie. tenant name /oauth/token